 Spouses may also not agree as to issues concerning children without the court making the finding that the agreement is in the best interests of the children.
 Prenuptial agreements including provisions such as a restriction on a parent’s ability to relocate with a child may not be enforceable if the court finds that the relocation is in a child’s best interest.

-The prenuptial agreement attorneys at Christopher M. Sprysenski, P.A. are available to answer your questions concerning whether a prenuptial agreement is a good decision for you.
+The family law attorneys at Christopher M. Sprysenski, P.A. are available to answer your questions concerning whether a prenuptial agreement is a good decision for you.
 Our lawyers will carefully discuss your goals in the event of a divorce, and help you identify an approach that works for you.
 Our law firm makes sure that important provisions, such as choice of law and venue selection clauses, are made a part of your agreement and understood by our clients.
 We also make sure that detailed financial disclosure is completed so that an agreement will survive potential challenges by another spouse.

-Want help in drafting your prenuptial agreement?
+Want help in drafting your agreement?
 Contact Christopher M. Sprysenski, P.A. to schedule a consultation with an Orlando prenuptial agreement attorney with our firm.
 Call us today at 407-630-8485.
 We offer payment plans and accept all major credit cards.